amperka/raspberry_support/docs/README.md

 ```
 And hit Enter.

-The file opens.
+The file will open.
 Add your network parameters as follows:
 ```python
 network={
     ssid="your wi-fi name"